Mawhiba Classes

 Program Benefits

-· Study advanced curricula in science and mathematics, which will develop several aspects of the talented student’s personality by focusing on advanced knowledge and understanding, generating creative ideas, using arguments, focusing on accurate details, logical thinking and reasoning, and forming abstract mental images.
+• Studying advanced curricula in science and mathematics, which will enhance various aspects of the gifted student’s personality by focusing on advanced knowledge and understanding, fostering creativity, utilizing logical arguments, emphasizing attention to detail, and developing logical thinking, reasoning, and the ability to form abstract mental images.

-• Providing the opportunity for many students of Mawhiba classes to participate in a group of local, national and international competitions and programs for the talented, and making achievements regarding them, such as medals, advanced positions and awards.
+• Providing opportunities for many Mawhiba students to participate in a range of local, national, and international competitions and programs for gifted students, achieving notable accomplishments such as medals, top positions, and awards.

-• Enabling many students of Mawhiba classes to reserve their seats in the best prestigious local and international universities
+• Enabling many Mawhiba students to secure spots in the most prestigious local and international universities.

 Achievements